 Consumers with Type 2 diabetes might have an easier time qualifying for life insurance than those with Type 1 diabetes.
 Most insurance companies consider Type 1 diabetes riskier than Type 2, because Type 2 diabetes can usually be managed through healthy lifestyle changes.
 On the other hand, Type 1 typically requires frequent blood sugar monitoring and insulin therapy.
 If you have Type 1 diabetes, you will likely pay higher premiums for the same amount of coverage.

 If your diabetes is well-controlled by lifestyle changes, you will probably pay lower premiums than if you have to take medication.
-If you are dependent on insulin, you will also likely pay higher rates.
+On the flipside, if you are dependent on insulin, you will likely pay higher rates.
 However, if you have Type 2 diabetes, certain lifestyle changes can typically help you manage your condition.
 Type 2 diabetes can often be managed through eating healthy foods, getting enough sleep, exercising frequently and limiting stress.

 Will my existing policy be canceled if I am diagnosed with diabetes?

-If you have a term policy, your coverage will not be affected during the policy term.
-Your payments will remain the same until the end of your term, usually five, 10, 20 or 30 years.
+If you have a term policy, your coverage likely will not be affected during the policy term.
+Your payments will remain the same until the end of your term.
 At the end of your term, you might choose to let the policy lapse or convert your policy to a permanent policy before the expiration date or maximum age dictated by the policy.
 Converting your policy with some companies may allow you to bypass the medical exam and use your health rating from your initial application, although your age will apply as a rating factor.

 If you let your policy lapse and seek a new policy, your health will be re-evaluated, and your new rates will reflect your diagnosis.